sgougi/blueprints-jpa-graph/README.md

 Blueprints JPA Graph
 ====================

- An implementation of the Blueprints API over JPA
+ An implementation of the Blueprints API over JPA.

 Blueprints support
 ==================